SRP governance and elections

 • Contractual power purchases

-SRP Elections
+SRP elections

 The Association and District both lie within the overall boundary of the Salt River Reservoir District, which is divided into 10 geographical voting areas.
-View the map.
-The Association is divided into 10 voting districts and the District is divided into 10 voting divisions.
-Board and Council elections for each organization are held biennially.

 Have questions about the SRP elections?
-For questions, call the Elections Information Line at (602) 236-3048(602) 236-3048, Monday–Friday from 8:30 a.m.–5 p.m. or email election@srpnet.com.
+For questions, call the Elections Information Line at (602) 236-3048(602) 236-3048, Monday–Friday from 8:30 a.m.–5 p.m. or email [email protected].